ModECI/modelspec/docs/sphinx/source/api/QuickStart.md

-# Quick Start Guide to modelspec
+# Quick Start Guide to Modelspec

 This is a quick guide to the various parts of the modelspec module and examples.